-While apple picking is a popular seasonal pastime in the Northeast, maple sugaring has remained rather under the radar.
-Maple sugaring events include education about an age-old tradition that started with Native Americans and evolved to include the use of modern evaporator machinery.
-The season generally begins in February and runs through late March, when below-freezing nights combined with warmer days result in the stimulation of sap.
-To make just one gallon of pure maple syrup, it takes more than 40 gallons of sap!
+While apple picking is a popular seasonal pastime in Westchester and the Hudson Valley, maple sugaring has remained a bit under the radar.
+Maple sugaring events include education about an age-old tradition that began with Native Americans and evolved to include the use of modern evaporator machinery.

-Below we've rounded up maple sugaring events in Westchester and the Hudson Valley, plus one pick over the border in Connecticut.
+We've rounded up 2022 maple sugaring events in Westchester and the Hudson Valley, plus one pick over the border in Connecticut.
 These events make for great seasonal day trips for Westchester and New York City families alike.
-Though some venues are taking the year off, we'll update this list with any additional opportunities.
+Some venues are taking the year off, but we'll update this list with any additional opportunities.

 Maple sugaring season generally begins in February and runs through late March, when below-freezing nights combined with warmer days result in the stimulation of sap.
 To make just one gallon of pure maple syrup, it takes more than 40 gallons of sap.